zxhycxq/reactjs-zh/Docs/addons-test-utils.md

 After `shallowRenderer.render()` has been called, you can use [`shallowRenderer.getRenderOutput()`](#shallowrenderer.getrenderoutput) to get the shallowly rendered output.

-You can then begin to assert facts about the output.
-For example, if you have the following component:
+You can then begin to assert facts about the output. 例如：, if you have the following component:

 ```javascript
 function MyComponent() {